rizkjackson/CBC-website/content/software/index.md

 * [R.rsp]: Dynamic generation of scientific reports for reproducible research.
 * [sfit]: Multidimensional simplex fitting.

-## Scientific Software
+## Software and Reproducible Research
 One of our priorities is to provide scientifically sound and reproducible research results.
-In order to achieve this we make use of a large number of high-quality computational software tools provided by the industry and the academic world.
-We try to use open-source software as far as possible, particularly because it is key to reproducible research.
+In order to achieve this we make use of a large number of high-quality computational software tools provided by either industry or academia.
+We try to use open-source software as much as possible, particularly because it is key to reproducible research.

 ## Compute Cluster
-The amount of data being processed in genomic research has grown dramatically during the last decade.
-It is less than a decade ago that Affymetrix SNP array data (~60MB/sample) were considered large.
-Many software tools could only handle 10-20 arrays in multi-sample studies&nbsp;<sup><a href="#fn1" id="r1">[1]</a></sup>.
-When high-throughput sequencing (HT-Seq) entered the arena, there was a paradigm shift in the amount of data needed to be processed per sample.
+The amount of data being collected in genomic research has grown dramatically.
+It has been less than a decade ago since Affymetrix SNP array data (~60MB/sample) were considered large.
+Many software tools could handle only 10-20 arrays in multi-sample studies&nbsp;<sup><a href="#fn1" id="r1">[1]</a></sup>.
+When high-throughput sequencing (HT-Seq) entered the arena, there was a paradigm shift in the amount of data that needed to be processed.
 Sequencing the DNA of a _single human genome_ at 50 times coverage produces a _~250GB data file_ of aligned reads.
-Yes, that is a ~4000 times larger file than what we get with microarray technologies.
-(This does _not_ mean that we get 4000 times more "information" from HT-Seq data, but that is a different story).
+Yes, that is ~4000 times larger file than what we get with microarray technologies.
+(This does _not_ mean that we get 4000 times more "information" from HT-Seq data, but that is a different story.)

-At the UCSF Helen Diller Family Comprehensive Cancer Center we have a large Linux compute cluster (maintained by [Translational Informatics]), which, together with tailored implementations (e.g. our aroma.seq and aroma.affymetrix), allows us to process a large amount of data in a highly parallel fashion.
+At the UCSF Helen Diller Family Comprehensive Cancer Center we have a large Linux compute cluster (maintained by [Translational Informatics]), which, together with tailored implementations (e.g. our aroma.seq and aroma.affymetrix tools), allows us to process large amounts of data in a highly parallel fashion.

 ## Programming Languages
-We are using several state-of-the-art tools for our daily work.
 We are experienced in programming languages such as C, C++, Java, Perl, Python and R, to name a few.